-The research project COEUS explores the perceptions, ideas and preferences of policymakers, experts and the general public concerning different crisis responses.
+The research project COEUS explores the perceptions, ideas and preferences of policymakers, experts and the public concerning different crisis responses.
 The overarching question is how differently these groups think about conflict management policies.

 The project is carried out by Dr. Martijn Vlaskamp, who works at the Barcelona Institute for International Studies (IBEI).
 IBEI us an inter-university institute of the five public universities in the Barcelona metropolitan area and CIDOB (Barcelona Centre for International Affairs).
 The project is funded by the Agency for the Management of University and Research Grants (AGAUR) of the Catalan Government.
-It will take two years (October 2018-September 2020).
+It runs from 2018 until 2021.

 The project´s name refers to Coeus, the Greek Titan-God of rational knowledge (his name meaning “query” or “questioning”) Coeus’ wife, Phoibe, was the goddess of the prophetic mind.
 Together they worked in the Greek mythology as the primal font of all knowledge.